wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-sentiment-analysis/includes/2-solve-problems.md

 AI Builder Sentiment analysis provides insight into the sentiment of the text that it analyzes.
-Being fully integrated with Power Platform allows you to automate a wide range of scenarios that you might be otherwise performing manually.
+Being fully integrated with Microsoft Power Platform allows you to automate a wide range of scenarios that you might be otherwise performing manually.

 Sentiment Analysis has many possible applications for your business, including: